Pekk4/Docker_MOOC/Part_1/1.17/README.md

 Docker hub link: https://hub.docker.com/r/p3xu/apache2-php

 Haven't programmed very much yet, so neither have I particular 'favorite programming environment' either (yet).
-However, didn't want to skip this exercise and because I have made some small scale PHP applications in the early 2010s, I decided to create the environment t$
-I used the sqlite instead of mysql this time (although there is also php's mysql-extension installed), because it would be a way smarter to use mysql from it's own container and I'm not familiar yet with using compose.
+However, didn't want to skip this exercise and because I have made some small scale PHP applications in the early 2010s, I decided to create the environment I used the sqlite instead of mysql this time (although there is also php's mysql-extension installed), because it would be a way smarter to use mysql from it's own container and I'm not familiar yet with using compose.

 Image's readme: